 Operating systems contain a host of temporary folders, which range from internet caches to application data.
-These files are an inherent part of the OS, allowing the system to process and compress information to support user experience.
-By nature, these temporary folders are typically default writeable for all users to enable internet browsing, the creation of Excel spreadsheets, and other common activities.
+These files are an inherent part of the OS, allowing the system to process and compress information to support the user experience.
+By nature, these temporary folders are typically defaulted, writeable for all users to enable internet browsing, the creation of Excel spreadsheets, and other common activities.

 Due to the inherently loose security of these temporary folders, it's a common landing place for malware and ransomware as soon as criminals gain entry to your system via phishing, a rootkit exploit, or another method.
 Ransomware and malware may use temporary folders as a launchpad to immediately execute, or establish various other strongholds within a company's network through permission elevation and other modes.